Advanced Training Methods: 10 Proven Systems Compared

 Which training method is best for beginners?

 The Kuba Method is excellent for beginners due to its emphasis on controlled tempo and proper form.
 The 3-second eccentric teaches body awareness and prevents ego lifting.
 Y3T is also beginner-friendly as it cycles through different rep ranges, allowing newcomers to experience various training stimuli.
-FST-7 and Mountain Dog are better suited for intermediate to advanced lifters.
+FST-7, Mountain Dog, and DC Training are better suited for intermediate to advanced lifters.

 How often should I train with FST-7?